davidyakobovitch/data_science_standards/readme.md

 > 17. For your project, your presentation will showcase the best 3-5 models.
 However, it is fine if you have inefficient models that do not perform well, for practice, so keep these in your main modeling Jupyter notebook as a reference.
 > 18. If you chose to work with .py scripts, here is a [method to rename these files](https://stackoverflow.com/questions/2759067/rename-multiple-files-in-a-directory-in-python/24954254).

-### Part Four: Presentation Design
+### Part 4: Presentation Design
-#### Presentation Skeleton for Data Science, Solution Engineering & Customer Experience
+> _Please prepare your Presentation with this Presentation Skeleton for for Data Science, Solution Engineering & Customer Experience_

 - Title Page:
   - Project Title